CEO of scandal-hit Wirecard resigns - RFI

 According to preliminary figures, the group said it had processed 173 billion euros of transactions in 2019, up 38.5 percent.

-Revenues grew 37.5 percent, to 2.8 billion euros, while net profits added 39 percent at 482 million, Wirecard said.
+Revenues grew 37.5 percent to 2.8 billion euros, while net profits climbed 39 percent to 482 million, Wirecard said.

 © 2020 AFP